OLILHR/chonk/README.md

 > Any files, folders, or file extensions specified in `.chonkignore` will be excluded from the output file.
 > Refer to the `.chonkignore.example` for suggestions regarding what to include in `.chonkignore`.

-To use CHONK outside of Python environments, install the package globally and ensure that the Python executable is added to your system's `PATH`.
-On Windows, navigate to your environment variables and edit the `PATH` user variable to include `C:\Users\<user>\AppData\Roaming\Python\Python312\Scripts`.
-After restarting your PC, run `$ chonk --version` to verify that the package has been installed correctly.
+To use this package outside of Python environments, install the package globally and ensure that the Python executable is added to your system's `PATH`.
 Execute the script simply by running

 ```sh
 $ chonk